Apostolos-Daniel/BlazerExperiment/README.md

-# BlazerExperiment
+# BlazorExperiment
-Placeholder repo to experiment with Blazer
+Placeholder repo to experiment with Blazor